KVSlab/turtleFSI/docs/source/installation.rst

 Compatibility and Dependencies
 ==============================
-The general dependencies of turtleFSI are
+The general dependencies of turtleFSI are:

-* FEniCS 2018.1.0
+* FEniCS 2019.1.0
 * Numpy >1.1X
 * Python >=3.5